milca-p/milca-p/README.md

 <p align="center">
-  My name is Milca.
+  I'm Milca.
 I'm a Computer Science student at Univali and I work in the Data field.
 </p>

 ---